HomeBankCode/lena-its-tools/README.md

 getCHAcousticsTS.m: A MATLAB program that gets some basic acoustics (pitch, intensity, and duration) for all the target child segments in a given LENA recording.
 Assumes readits_start_end_content.pl and getIndividualAudioSegments.m have already been run.
 Requires getPraatAcoustics.m.

 getPraatAcoustics.m: A MATLAB program that calls Praat to get pitch, intensity, and duration for a given WAV file.

+its_anonymization: A directory containing programs, and documentation, to remove identifying information from a LENA ITS file.
+Developed by Melanie Soderstrom's babylanguagelab, https://github.com/babylanguagelab.